Summary

 How Do You Balance Text and Visuals in Business Plans?

 Even text-heavy business plans can benefit from some visual elements.
-The key is knowing where to use each format for best impact.
+The key is knowing where to use each format for maximum impact.
+So how do you strike the right balance?

 The Golden Rule

-There isn't a strict rule for balancing visuals and texts in business plans.
+There isn't a strict formula for balancing visuals and text in business plans.
 But experts suggest one guideline: don't describe what you can show.
 If a chart makes your point clearer, use it.

 This rule works both ways.
 Don't force a visual where text works better.
 Some concepts need detailed written explanations to be understood properly.